aave/aip/content/aips/3D16C7B29565-AIP-FEI-RESERVE-FACTOR-UPDATE.md

 The Proposal Payload does the following:
 1. Sets FEI Reserve Factor from 100% to 99%.
-2. If liquidity is available to claim, then calls `swapAllAvailable()` on the [aFEI to aDAI Swapper Contract](https://etherscan.io/address/0x9A953AC1090C7014D00FD205D89c6BA1C219Af8b)
+2. If liquidity is available to withdraw, then calls `swapAllAvailable()` on the [aFEI to aDAI Swapper Contract](https://etherscan.io/address/0x9A953AC1090C7014D00FD205D89c6BA1C219Af8b)

 ## Test Cases